ol0lll/paragraphs-paste/README.md

+# [Work in Progress]

 # paragraphs-paste
-A drupal module to create multiple paragraph entities by pasting content.
+A drupal module for creating multiple paragraph entities by pasting content.